-The member may take service at primary or transmission voltage under terms and conditions as indicated in the applicable Rate Schedule or as provided by special contract.
+The member may take service at primary or transmission voltage under terms and conditions as indicated in the applicable Rate Schedule or as provided by special contract and/or approval of Operations and Engineering Department.

 J. Continuity of Service

 The Cooperative will endeavor, but does not guarantee, to furnish a continuous supply of electric energy.